preetoshii/foreigners/docs/TIMELINE_APPROACHES.md

 5. **YAGNI (You Aren't Gonna Need It).** We don't currently need timestamp seeking, visual scrubbers, or complex animations.
 Build what you need now.

 6. **Easy to refactor later if needed.** If a compelling feature requires pre-computed, the refactor is straightforward.
 Not a one-way door.

-7. **Avoids seeking complexity.** No state reconstruction, no interpolation math, no audio seeking fiddliness.
-Just play forward.

-8. **Reacts to reality.** Can use actual `audio.onended` events rather than assuming pre-computed durations are perfect.

 ---